Updated: 7 days ago

 I do not blame my church or anyone else for the mindset I had just prior to this experience, It was my own fault; I had failed to obey the command in 2 Timothy 2:15, where we are admonished to study and rightly divide the Word of Truth (Scripture).
 I would however gently admonish preachers to PLEASE preach the CLEAR GOSPEL message regularly; like every Sunday, as there may always be people in your congregation who need to hear it and comprehend it for the first time, and who need an assuring and encouraging reminder of it.
 I would admonish everyone to obey the command in 2 Timothy 2:15.

 Please read Angles and Aspects of Salvation which can be accessed from numerous points on this website for further discussion of this and other topics related to salvation.
 I will put a link below to what I believe is the very sermon that I referred to above.
+Please also have a look around the rest of the site.
+All materials are free to be copied and distributed for the purpose of reaching the lost and otherwise ministering to others.

 Link to Sermon